All About Oncology Careers for LPNs

 Salary and Career Outlook

 While LPNs are in high demand all across the country today, the rate of growth for oncology nursing positions is expected to grow somewhat quicker until 2022.
-According to the U.S. Department of Labor, LPN jobs are predicted to grow by about 16 percent, but oncology nursing positions will likely grow at a rate of around 19 percent.
+According to the U.S. Bureau of Labor Statistics, LPN jobs are predicted to grow by about 16 percent, but oncology nursing positions will likely grow at a rate of around 19 percent.

 The salary you will earn as an oncology nurse depends on a variety of factors including your employer, location, education, and experience.
 Nevertheless, the average salary for all oncology nursing professionals during the year 2015, according to Pay Scale, was $62,345.